|

 only my opinion, please e-mail

 me why you agree or disagree.
+One problem I have with

 "AWIL" was the use of a four-legged werewolf.
 The two-legged